energyquantified/eq-python-client/README.md

 - Full-text search and keyword search for curves and powerplants
 - Forecasts- and time series data
 - Period-based data
-- OHLC data
-- SRMC calculations on OHLC data
+- OHLC data with SRMC calculations
-- Shows your subscription for each series
+- Shows your subscription for each data series
-- Support for timezones, resolutions and aggregations
+- Support for timezones, resolutions, aggregations and unit conversions
 - Easy-to-use filters for issue dates and forecast types
 - Push feed for live updates on data modifications
 - Integrates with pandas